TABARC-Code/pi_video_looper/README.md

 ## Known-good panel resolutions

 These are the cheap HDMI panels people actually use:
-- 480×272 for very small dashboards
+- 480×272 for very small dashboards.
-- 800×480 for common 5-inch panels
+- 800×480 for common 5-inch panels.
 - 1024×600 for common 7-inch panels

 If you encode to the panel’s native resolution, you reduce scaling work and avoid a lot of ugly tearing.

 ## Quick start (the tired version)

-There’s a fuller checklist in `DEPLOYMENT.md`, especially for sealed builds.
+There’s a fuller checklist in `DEPLOYMENT.md`, especiall,y for sealed builds.

 Short version:
 1. Put your videos in the configured media folder.